DanielCuSanchez/programming-languages-project/README.md

 Our platform is web, so it will be responsive to mobile device

 - A typical general user wants a web easy solution to create a qr code
-- A user wants to share the qr code with facebook o download
+- A user wants to share the qr code on facebook

 ## Input program